sudofly/arduino-esp8266-alexa-multiple-wemo-switch/README.md

 1. Download the code
 2. Open wemos.ino in the Arduino editor.
 2. Change the WI-FI settings.
+(Line 25,26)
-3. Define switches and callbacks
+3. Define switches and callbacks (Line 50,51)
 3. Flash
 4. Enjoy